MikeAgb/LeetCode/README.md

 Given the root of a binary tree, return the zigzag level order traversal of its nodes' values. (i.e., from left to right, then right to left for the next level and alternate between).

+## 116. Populating Next Right Pointers in Each Node (Medium)

+You are given a perfect binary tree where all leaves are on the same level, and every parent has two children.
+The binary tree has the following definition:

 ## 161. One Edit Distance (Medium)

 Given two strings s and t, return true if they are both one edit distance apart, otherwise return false.